ChenAndre/ChenAndre/README.md

 **wintrsatoru/wintrsatoru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

+My name is Andre, and I'm a first year Computer Engineering student.
+I'm interested in Artificial Intelligence, Cybersecurity, Cloud Computing, and all things tech!

 <!-- - 🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning: Python, Java, C, C++, C#, GO, Firebase, and MongoDB